JohnNilsOlson/taproom-redux/README.md

 # Taproom
 JohnNils Olson
-September 11th, 2020 - Epicodus Week 17
+September 18th, 2020 - Epicodus Week 18
-## A practice in using React.js
+## A practice in using React.js with Redux
 ### Manage the availability of various drinks on tap in this virtual taproom!

 ## Technologies Used